Johndirr/SubtitleSyncAssistant/README_STRUCTURE.md

 - Modules include docstrings and inline comments to aid maintainability.
 - Headers include SPDX and GPL notice to keep licensing clear.
 - Avoid long blocking operations on the UI thread - prefer `QThread` workers.
+- The preview window cancels and joins its threads on close; `MainWindow.closeEvent` also shuts down background work to avoid interpreter shutdown warnings.